chiraggupta/ChiragGupta.com/_posts/2022-01-01-reflect-on-your-career.md

 #### Growth + Impact/Culture/Life 🟢

-You can have short stints in your career where you focus on growth and ignore a couple of other parameters.
-These stints are generally short because typically the focus on growth will help increase your impact, allow you to make more time for your personal life or at least make it easier to find a new job that’s a better cultural fit.
+You can have short periods in your career where you focus on growth and ignore a couple of other parameters.
+These are generally short because typically the focus on growth will help increase your impact, allow you to make more time for your personal life or at least make it easier to find a new job that’s a better cultural fit.

 ## Reflecting on my career
 ![Pie Chart that shows  69% of my career as useful and 31% as wasted]({{ site.baseurl }}/assets/useful_or_wasted.png){: .post-image}